 All the costs associated with creating fleet wraps can also be tax-deductible.
-This cost includes designing the graphics, production, installation and maintenance.
-Since these costs are necessary for your organization’s operations, according to IRS rules, these expenses will fall under miscellaneous tax deductibles.
+This cost includes designing the graphics, production, installation, and maintenance.
+Since these costs are necessary for your organization’s operations, according to IRS rules, these expenses will fall under miscellaneous business tax deductibles.

-In addition to the cost to install and maintain fleet graphics, you can also deduct the fuel costs, vehicle payments, mileage, lease payments and vehicle maintenance costs to your deductibles.
+In addition to the cost to install and maintain fleet graphics, you can also deduct the fuel costs, vehicle payments, mileage, lease payments, and vehicle maintenance costs from your deductibles.
 This policy works well for smaller businesses that rent vehicles to promote their business or use them for employee transportation.
-As long as these vehicles are used in your operations and have fleet wrap advertising your business, you may include certain maintenance and operational costs on your tax returns.
+As long as these vehicles are used in your operations and have fleet wrap advertising your business, you may include specific maintenance and operational costs on your tax returns.

 Short-term wraps (those used for a limited time) can also be qualified as tax-deductible.
-For example, let’s say you’re running a quarterly promotion and installed fleet graphics in your vehicle.
+For example, if you’re running a quarterly promotion and have installed fleet graphics in your vehicle.
 Whenever that vehicle is used to transport goods or advertise your business, it can qualify as an advertising expense.
-The cost of wrap installation, gas, mileage and maintenance of that vehicle, while used as an advertisement, can be added to your deductibles.
+While employed as an advertisement, the cost of wrap installation, gas, mileage, and maintenance of that vehicle can be added to your deductibles.

 Pitfalls to Avoid